lammps/lammps/doc/src/reset_atom_ids.rst

    that are owned by other processors.
 The :doc:`comm_modify cutoff <comm_modify>` command can be used to correct this issue.
    Or you can define a pair style before using this command.
-If you do the former, you should unset the comm_modify cutoff after using reset_ids so that subsequent communication is not inefficient.
+If you do the former, you should unset the comm_modify cutoff after using reset_atom_ids so that subsequent communication is not inefficient.

 Restrictions
 """"""""""""